BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Amazon Bedrock, that enable you to use prompts to generate output, including:
-Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS AppFabric, AWS HealthScribe, and AWS App Studio (Preview).
+Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS AppFabric, AWS HealthScribe, and AWS App Studio.
 The Amazon Bedrock automated abuse detection mechanisms may apply to such services.
 See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details.